luk036/ellipsoid-method/ell-review.md

     -   $t := f_0(x_0)$.
     -   The cut $(g, \beta)$ = $(\partial f_0(x_0), 0)$

-### Example: symmetric scalings under the min-max-ratio criterion
+### Example: Optimal matrix scalings under the min-max-ratio criterion

 This example is taken from [@orlin1985computing].
+According to [@orlin1985computing], optimal matrix scaling has several practical applications.
+One application is in linear programming, where groups of constraints and groups of variables might express the same physical commodity for which common measurement units are used.
+Another application is in telecommunication, where matrix scaling can be used to optimize the transmission of signals.
+Additionally, matrix scaling has been used in approximation theory to approximate functions of several variables by the sum of functions of fewer variables.
+Finally, matrix scaling has been used in Gaussian elimination, a widely used method for solving systems of linear equations, to improve the numerical stability of the algorithm.

 Given a matrix $A \in \mathbb{R}^{N\times N}$.
 A *symmetric scaling* of $A$ is a matrix $B$ of the form $U A U^{-1}$ where $U$ is a nonnegative diagonal matrix with the same dimension.
-According to the *min-max criterion*, the aim is to minimize the largest absolute value of $B$'s elements [@orlin1985computing] (Program 3).
+According to the *min-max criterion*, the aim is to minimize the largest absolute value of $B$'s elements [@orlin1985computing, (Program\ 3)]:
+$$\begin{array}{ll}
+    \text{minimize}   &  \pi  \\
+    \text{subject to} &  1 \le u_i |a_{ij}| u_j^{-1} \le \Pi, \; \forall a_{ij} \neq 0 , \\
+                      &  \pi, u_1 \cdot u_N \, \text{positive}. \\
+  \end{array}$$

+The authors show that the problems of determining the best symmetric scalings under the min-max criterion can be converted into a single parameter network optimization problem, which can be solved efficiently using the parameteric network algorithms.

 Another possible criterion is to minimize the ratio of largest absolute value of the element $B$ to the smallest.
 One motivation for using this criterion is that high ratios cause difficulties in performing the simplex method.
-With this *min-max-ratio* criterion, the symmetric scaling problem can be formulated as [@orlin1985computing] (Program 8):
+With this *min-max-ratio* criterion, the symmetric scaling problem can be formulated as [@orlin1985computing, (Program\ 8)]:
 $$\begin{array}{ll}
     \text{minimize}   &  \pi/\psi  \\
     \text{subject to} &  \psi \le u_i |a_{ij}| u_j^{-1} \le \Pi, \; \forall a_{ij} \neq 0 , \\
                       &  \pi, \psi, u_1 \cdot u_N \, \text{positive}. \\
   \end{array}$$
 Let $k’$ denotes $\log( | k | )$.
-By taking the logarithm of the variables, we can transform the above programming into a two-parameter network optimization problem:
+By taking the logarithm of the variables, we can transform the above programming into a two-parameter network problem:
 $$\begin{array}{ll}
     \text{minimize}   &  \pi’ - \psi’ \\
     \text{subject to} &  u_i’ - u_j’  \le \pi’ - a_{ij}’, \; \forall a_{ij} \neq 0 \,, \\